 When you think of a data breach, what’s the first thing that springs to mind?
-Credit card information being compromised?
+The theft of credit card information?
 Other financial data falling into the wrong hands?
-While protecting confidential data related to finances is crucially important, it’s actually health data and medical records at the most risk of being breached.
+While protecting confidential financial data is very important, it’s actually health data and medical records at the highest risk of a breach.

 Between 2014 and 2016, 43% of all UK data breaches were suffered by healthcare organisations.
-This is more than any other industry.¹ These breaches were comprised of both internal errors, as well as theft.
+This is more than any other industry¹.
+The causes of these breaches were mostly due to internal errors.
+However, another common cause was theft.

-More recently, as detailed in the ICO’s 2018/19 Data Security Incident Trends report, data breaches were again amongst the highest in the health sector, with the industry suffering 15% of all breaches nationwide.² While this percentage is a lot lower than the 43% in 2014-2016, it is worth noting that data breach levels have been increasing with growing severity in the last couple of years.
-In fact, the United Kingdom remains the most breached country in Europe.³
+More recently, as detailed in the ICO’s 2018/19 Data Security Incident Trends report, data breaches were again amongst the highest in the health sector, with the industry suffering 15% of all breaches nationwide².
+While this is much lower than the 43% in 2014-2016, it is worth noting that data breach levels have been increasing with growing severity in the last couple of years.
+In fact, the United Kingdom remains the most breached country in Europe³.

-This trend is not solely confined to UK data breaches, either.
+This trend goes beyond the UK too.
 In 2015, a US-based health insurance company had the personal information of 78.8 million current and former customers stolen.
-Information stolen included names, addresses, Social Security numbers, employment histories, and date of births.
+Information stolen included names, addresses, Social Security numbers, employment histories, and dates of birth.
 In other words, everything a hacker needs to commit identity fraud.
 This was one of the largest data breaches in healthcare history, costing the company over $115 million⁴.

 Why are health sector data breaches so high?

-To understand why health data and medical records are considered so valuable by hackers, we have to get into the mind of the data thief.
+To understand why health data and medical records are so valuable to hackers, we must get into the thieves’ minds.

 Firstly, medical records provide an opportunity for crimes with more longevity than, for example, credit card information.
-Fraud committed using stolen bank cards is likely to be detected very quickly.
+Acts of fraud using stolen bank cards are likely to be detected very quickly.
 This is due to intricate artificial intelligence within fraud detection systems.
-In most cases, card fraud is prevented.
-If not, banks almost always refund any money taken unlawfully back to the victims.
+In most attempts, card fraud is unsuccessful.
+If they are successful, banks almost always refund any money taken unlawfully.
 With few fraud detection systems in place in the medical sector, it is often a laborious investigative process to detect any breaches.
-As a result, leaks and misuses of healthcare data can often take months, or even years, to detect.
+As a result, leaks and misuse of healthcare data can often take months, or even years, to detect.

 Secondly, there is a lot a thief can do with a full medical record.
 Medical records typically include a patient’s name, date of birth, address, preferred GP, medical history, employment history, and prescription information.
-In the wrong hands, this data can be used to create false identities, commit health insurance fraud and illegally obtain prescription drugs or medical equipment.
+Thieves can use this data to create false identities, commit health insurance fraud and illegally obtain prescription drugs or medical equipment.

 Thieves also don’t even need to process this information themselves.
-Stolen patient information can be sold to other criminals for vast sums of money.
+They can sell stolen patient information to other criminals for vast sums of money.
 A single, full medical record can sell for around £15.21 ($20) on the Dark Web.
-Additionally, if the data can be used to fabricate passports, prescriptions and other documents, they can be sold on for up to £1520 ($2000) each.⁵
+Additionally, if thieves use the data to create fake passports, prescriptions and other documents, they can sell for up to £1520 ($2000) each⁵.

 The importance of protecting this information.

 It is absolutely imperative to take measures to prevent breaches of healthcare information.
 First and foremost, this data is extremely personal to the victims.
 Imagine if your own medical history was on display for the world to see and misuse.
-While this may seem unlikely, in January 2019 it was announced that the HIV positive status of 14,200 people who either lived in or visited Singapore had been leaked online.
-Such information being publicised could drastically change somebody’s life.
+While this may seem unlikely, in January 2019 it became known that the HIV-positive status of 14,200 people who either lived in or visited Singapore had been leaked online.
+Such information becoming public could be life-changing.
 Most worryingly, such a crime could happen to any of us.

-So, what can be done to avoid these breaches?
+So, what can we all do to avoid these breaches?

 Luckily, there are many preventative methods that can be taken to avoid a data breach in the workplace, as you can see in another of our articles here.